EricLarueMartin/SHVFeedthroughFilter/README.md

 The prototype filter used six 2.7 nF capacitors, which will only result in 0.3 J of stored energy at 6 kV.
 With 100 Mohm series resistors the maximum current the filter can produce is only 60 microamps at 6 kV, which is negligible compared to the ~10 mA requires to produce a dangerous shock.
 With 0.25 pF of parallel capacitance this high of a ressistance isn't effective at frequencies above 10 kHz.
 5 Mohm resistors would still limit the current from a shock to ~ 1 mA and performance at power distribution frequencies would still be better than 100 dB.

-If a fitler with a larger capacitance and smaller resistors is constructed pay attention to potentiol electrical shock hazzards.

 The filter attenuation is excellent.
 Pigtail version measured from 30 kHz to 100 MHz using a network analyzer.
 ![Filter attenuation](https://github.com/EricLarueMartin/SHVFeedthroughFilter/blob/main/FilterAttenuation.jpg)
 The reduced performance above 90 MHz might be due to pickup noise after the filter on the line to the network analyzer.
-With an output power of -3 dBm the measured signal for -80 dB is only 5 pW, and an even stronger signal was measured for an open connection.
+As there wasn't a BNC connector on the end there's about an inch of unshielded cable connecting to the network analyer.
+With an output power of -3 dBm the measured signal for -80 dB is only 5 pW, and an even stronger signal was measured for an open connection suggesting the filter provides some shielding over just having an open BNC connector to the network analyzer.

 ![Measured attenuation for an open](https://github.com/EricLarueMartin/SHVFeedthroughFilter/blob/main/OpenAttenuation.jpg)